VISION-SJTU/QuadMamba/README.md

 ## Acknowledgment

-This project is based on VMamba (Visual State Space Model, NeurIPS2024).
+This project is based on VMamba (Visual State Space Model, NeurIPS2024), LocalMamba, and DynamicViT.
+Thanks for their great work!